-The RYA Essential Navigation and Seamanship course is one of the RYA’s most popular online course for recreational boaters.
-Two days in the classroom, or eight hours online, the course provides an introduction to navigation, tides, charts and safety awareness.
+The RYA Essential Navigation and Seamanship course is one of the RYA’s most popular online courses for recreational boaters.
+Two days in the classroom, or eight hours online, this course provides an introduction to navigation, tides, charts and safety awareness.

-If you’re looking for something that goes into a little more detail, why not think about the RYA Day Skipper Theory course which covers chartwork, electronic navigation, meteorology and the basics of seamanship.
+If you’re looking for something that goes into a little more detail, why not think about the RYA Day Skipper Theory course.
+This course covers chartwork, electronic navigation, meteorology, and the basics of seamanship.

-So when her sailing holiday was cancelled earlier this year, Emma decided to make use of the time and enrolled onto the RYA Essential Navigation and Seamanship course.
+So, when her sailing holiday was cancelled during the pandemic, Emma decided to make use of the time and enrolled onto the RYA Essential Navigation and Seamanship course.
 She commented: “I would really have struggled to fit in the fixed commitment of a classroom course and the online course was ideal.

 “I now know what the various buoys and marks indicate, much more about tides, how to plan trips using the various charts and much to my partners delight – the rules of the road!
 All of it seems so much simpler now.”

-In fact, Emma enjoyed the course so much she’s already midway through the RYA Marine Radio Short Range Certificate (SRC) online course and has enrolled to do the RYA Day Skipper Shorebased course online after that.
+In fact, Emma enjoyed the course so much she’s also gone on to do the RYA Marine Radio Short Range Certificate (SRC) course and RYA Day Skipper Shorebased course, both online.

 If you have a VHF radio onboard your boat, or carry a handheld VHF whilst kayaking or paddleboarding, you need to hold an operator’s licence.

-Born and raised in France but now living in Germany, Arnaud Coville has been sailing since he was six-years-old.
-He and his family charter a yacht every summer and with more and more countries insisting on SRC licences, Arnaud realised he’d need a qualification that was recognised internationally.
+Born and raised in France but now living in Germany, Arnaud Coville, has been sailing since he was six-years-old.
+He and his family charter a yacht every summer and with more and more countries insisting on SRC licences, Arnaud realised he needed a qualification that was recognised internationally.

-He commented: “For me the online course was a way to make something useful of the lockdown time, rather than just watching Netflix!
+He commented: “For me the online course was a way to make something useful of my downtime, rather than just watching Netflix!
 The course itself was very good, it was easy, very didactic and the instructions are fool proof.

 “The best thing is I can choose the timing and duration of the session I take – of course making sure to close the door so that my family do not panic when I am practicing MAYDAY calls!”